Advanced web site publishing platforms like WordPress have truly improved web design and web development for web users.

 WordPress themes changed all this.
 In this article, we will explore what themes are, how themes save your business money on web design costs, and how themes make it easy to customize your WordPress site.

 More website owners are benefiting from a revolutionary change in web design that began shortly after websites were first introduced.
 If you own a small business, you may want to know more about this, because it could save your business thousands of dollars on website development and website design costs.

 Very briefly, here’s what used to happen before application like WordPress was developed:

-First, you would discuss your requirements with a website developer or designer.
-After this, the actual “web design” would be discussed and agreed upon.
-This involved spending time with a professional web designer discussing design elements of your web site like the, colours, formats, graphic elements, content, etc.
+First, you would discuss your project with a web development company or website designer.
+Next, the actual ”look and feel” of your site itself had to be discussed and agreed upon.
+This involved spending time and money with someone with web design skills going over things of your web site like the, colors, styles, visual elements, content, etc.

 (image source: www.dreamweaver-templates.org)

 As the number of small businesses using “template-based” websites increased, templates started being designed to provide clients with a range of custom settings, like colour palettes, the ability to pick different styles, formats, elements, layouts, and so on.